Sumuk007/Sumuk007/README.md

 ## 🧑‍💻 About Me

 I'm a passionate software developer who enjoys building web apps and tools that solve real-world problems.
-I'm always exploring new technologies, frameworks, and ideas.
+I’m skilled in both frontend and backend development and always eager to learn new technologies.

 ---